-In addition, Nautique offers a Transferable Lifetime Limited Warranty against structural defect of the deck, hull, and stringer system as detailed in the Lifetime Limited Warranty above.
-This policy may be transferred, for a nominal fee, to the second (2nd) purchaser during a period of five (5) years or five hundred (500) hours (whichever occurs first), from the date of delivery to the original user or purchaser.
-See owner's manual for proper form.
+In addition, Nautique offers a Transferable Lifetime Limited Warranty against structural defect of the deck, hull and stringer system as detailed in the Lifetime Limited Warranty above.
+This policy may be transferred, for a fee, to the second (2nd) purchaser within five (5) years or one thousand (1000) hours (whichever occurs first) after the first date of delivery of the boat to the original user or purchaser, within fifteen (15) days after the second purchaser's purchase of the boat pursuant to terms and conditions established by Nautique from time to time, including those listed in Nautique's Request for Transfer of Warranty application.